micooke/micooke.github.io/nRF52832_TaidaCentury_GoldCore.md

 | RX            | PIN_SERIAL_RX        | RSM           | 1
 | SDA/TDO **    | PIN_WIRE_SDA/SDA     | RSM           | 3
 | SCL/TDI **    | PIN_WIRE_SCL/SCL     | RSM           | 4
-* Pin allocation for SPI and I2C reflective of the variant.h as of 6/10/2017 ** TDO/TDI are not available/used by the nRF5x series, so have been repurposed as SDA/SCL
+** TDO/TDI are not available/used by the nRF5x series, so have been repurposed as SDA/SCL

 ### Images